MightyMax2312/Strabismus_Detection/README.md

-# Strabismus_Detection
-A deep-learning model to detect strabismus (eye misalignment) from images using a trained neural network.
-It includes a dataset, preprocessing pipeline, training code and an h5 model with ready deployment on a Jetson Nano/Windows with potential input from an ESP32-CAM.

 # Strabismus Detection using Deep Learning

 This project contains a deep learning pipeline to detect **strabismus** (eye misalignment) from images using a trained neural network.
 It includes a dataset, preprocessing pipeline, training code and an h5 model with ready deployment on a Jetson Nano/Windows with potential input from an ESP32-CAM.
+The accuracy of the model is 77%, and has the following features:-
 - CNN-based model to detect strabismus from eye images
 - Dataset and preprocessing pipeline included
 - Training scripts and a pretrained `.h5` model